Wadi-us-Salaam: Shi'ite traditions about the cemetery

-Shi'ites traditions hold that Abraham bought land in Wadi-us-Salaam, and that Ali had said the Wadi Al-Salaam was a part of heaven.
+Shi'ite tradition holds that Abraham bought land in Wadi-us-Salaam, and that Ali had said the Wadi Al-Salaam was a part of heaven.
 Shia also widely believe that Ali has the power to intercede for the deceased—lessening their suffering—during the passage of their soul from the worldly life and if they are buried there, they will be raised from the dead on judgment day with their spiritual leader.
 Additionally, it is believed that prophets Hud and Salih are buried here, according to some narrations.

 Shi'ites are encouraged to bury their dead at the location through religious edicts and the cemetery's expansion is also seen as being a result of Shi'isms "more permissive attitude than Sunnism with regard to the commemoration of the dead and the erection of mausoleums."

 Shi'ite funerary rituals

 Religious rituals practiced at Wadi-us-Salaam before burial include: